Restorations Pt 2

 Heidi and Christopher Roach had owned this console for about 8 years when they decided that it need to have a new home with someone who could bring it back.
 I am honored that they chose me.

-The console could be traced back to a station in Pennsylvania.
+This console could be traced back to a station in Pennsylvania.
 It had been in dry storage for years.
 There were quite a few scratches, and more problems under the meters, but I will get to that later.
 Really to be 50+ years old, it looked pretty good.

 The years and engineers had taken their toll